Allan-Kipkorir/Food_order_app/README.md

 This app serves as a simple demonstration of React for routing, hooks, context, local storage, and more.
 Functionality is limited to cart management only without actual order processing or authentication.

-Let me know if you would like any sections expanded or have additional ideas for the README!